Rihanna is pregnant, debuts bump on stroll with A$AP Rocky

 Rihanna spoke of motherhood in 2019 at her fifth Diamond Ball in New York City:

-“I’m a black woman.
-I came from a black woman, who came from a black woman, who came from a black woman, and I’m going to give birth to a black woman.
+“I’m a Black woman.
+I came from a Black woman, who came from a Black woman, who came from a Black woman, and I’m going to give birth to a Black woman.
 It’s a no-brainer.
 That’s who I am.
 It’s the core of who I am in spirit and DNA.”

+After months of dating rumors, the two publicly transformed their longstanding friendship into a romance during the pandemic.
+In an interview with GQ magazine in May 2019, A$AP called her “my lady” and “the love of my life.”
+Of the relationship, the “PMW” rapper spoke of their travels the previous summer in a rented tour bus and how the experience cemented their bond.

+Asked what it felt like to be in a relationship after his past as a ladies’ man, he said: “So much better when you got the One.
+She amounts to probably, like, a million of the other ones.
+I think when you know, you know.
+She’s the One.”